Christianity and colonialism: Background

-According to Lamin Sanneh, "(m)uch of the standard Western scholarship on Christian missions proceeds by looking at the motives of individual missionaries and concludes by faulting the entire missionary enterprise as being part of the machinery of Western cultural imperialism."
-As an alternative to this view, Sanneh presents a different perspective arguing that "missions in the modern era have been far more, and far less, than the argument about motives customarily portrayed."
+According to Lamin Sanneh, "Much of the standard Western scholarship on Christian missions proceeds by looking at the motives of individual missionaries and concludes by faulting the entire missionary enterprise as being part of the machinery of Western cultural imperialism."
+As an alternative to that view, Sanneh presents a different perspective arguing that "missions in the modern era have been far more, and far less, than the argument about motives customarily portrayed."

-Michael Wood asserts that during the 16th century, it was almost impossible for the indigenous peoples to be considered human beings in their own right, and that the conquistadors brought with them the baggage of "centuries of Ethnocentrism, and Christian monotheism, which espoused one truth, one time and version of reality."
+Michael Wood asserts that during the 16th century, it was almost impossible for the indigenous peoples to be considered human beings in their own right and that the conquistadors brought with them the baggage of "centuries of ethnocentrism, and Christian monotheism, which espoused one truth, one time and version of reality."

 Age of Discovery

 During the Age of Discovery, the Catholic Church inaugurated a major effort to spread Christianity in the New World and to convert the Native Americans and other indigenous people.
 The missionary effort was a major part of, and a partial justification for the colonial efforts of European powers such as Spain, France and Portugal.
 The idea of European exploration and Christian expansion were synonymous with each other as European Christians' religious views and settlements in new lands were a way to convert the indigenous peoples.
 Christian Missions to the indigenous peoples ran hand-in-hand with the colonial efforts of Catholic nations.
 In the Americas and other colonies in Asia and Africa, most missions were run by religious orders such as the Augustinians, Franciscans, Jesuits and Dominicans.

-In both Portugal and Spain, religion was an integral part of the state and Christianization was seen as having both secular and spiritual benefits.
+In both Portugal and Spain, religion was an integral part of the state, and Christianization was seen as having both secular and spiritual benefits.
 Portuguese explorers would propose ideas of venturing into new territories to religious executives, which were approved based on the idea that "honor and glory will befall not only all of Christendom but also … this most sacred See of Peter."
-Wherever these powers attempted to expand their territories or influence, missionaries would soon follow.
+Wherever those powers attempted to expand their territories or influence, missionaries would soon follow.
 By the Treaty of Tordesillas, the two powers divided the world between them into exclusive spheres of influence, trade and colonization.
 The Roman Catholic world order was challenged by the Netherlands and England.
 Theoretically, it was repudiated by Grotius's Mare Liberum.
 Portugal's and Spain's colonial policies were also challenged by the Roman Catholic Church itself.
 The Vatican founded the Congregatio de Propaganda Fide in 1622 and attempted to separate the churches from the influence of the Iberian kingdoms.

 Americas

 Jan van Butselaar writes that "for Prince Henry the Navigator and his contemporaries, the colonial enterprise was based on the necessity to develop European commerce and the obligation to propagate the Christian faith."

-Christian leaders and Christian doctrines have been accused of justifying and perpetrating violence against Native Americans found in the New World.
+Christian leaders and doctrines were under suspicion of justifying and perpetrating violence against Native Americans found in the New World.